-5. Corporate Governance and Sustainable Development Committee consists of one Audit Committee member, two Directors and two Management staffs with one year term of office.
-This committee arranges their meeting twice per year at least, and an extraordinary one is also available as required.
+5. Corporate Governance and Sustainable Development Committee Consists of one Audit Committee member and Independent Director, one Company Director, and two members of the Management.
+The Chairman of the Corporate Governance and Sustainable Development Committee is Anuchit Anuchitanukul Ph.D., who is an Independent Director.
+Members serve a one-year term of office.
+This committee arranges meetings at least twice per year, and extraordinary meetings are held as required.

-In 2023, (according to the year of service from April 2022 to April 2023), the Corporate Governance and Sustainable Development Committee arranged five meetings.
-The attendance of the Corporate Governance and Sustainable Development Committee is shown on the Chart displaying Directors and Executives' position, share-owning and attendance to the meeting on page 113-114 of this Annual Registration Statement / Annual Report 2023 (Form 56-1 One Report).
+In 2024, (according to the year of service from April 2023 to April 2024), the Corporate Governance and Sustainable Development Committee arranged three meetings.
+The attendance of the Corporate Governance and Sustainable Development Committee is shown on the Chart displaying Directors and Executives' position, share-owning and attendance to the meeting on page 111 of this Annual Registration Statement / Annual Report 2024 (Form 56-1 One Report).